wilzbach/english/basics/basic-types.md

 in UTF-32 strings.

 A conversion between variables of different types is only allowed by the compiler if no precision is lost.
-A conversion between floating point types (e.g `double` to `float`) is allowed though.
+However a conversion between floating point types
+(e.g `double` to `float`) is allowed.

 A conversion to another type may be forced by using the `cast(TYPE) myVar` expression.
 It needs to be used with great care though